-7 = "Reference movement" command code <z></z> =ASCII code (decimal value between 33 and 126) <cr></cr> = Carriage return to indicate end of command
+7 = "Reference movement" command code

-- Example: 133 - Description: "1" indicates that a synchronisation character is to be sent.
-"33" represents the ASCII character "!".
+<Z> =ASCII code (decimal value between 33 and 126) <CR> = Carriage return to indicate end of command represents the ASCII character "!".
 The controller issues a handshake character ("0") after it has successfully saved the command.